frodkata/SchoolStystem/README.md

 <img src="/src/main/resources/static/images/logo.png"/>
 <h1>Online school management system written in Spring Boot </h1>
-<a href="https://school-system-heroku.herokuapp.com/">Project is live here.</a>
+<a href="https://school-system-heroku.herokuapp.com/">Project is live here.</a>  <p></p>
-A little project made for my Java uni course.
-Basically, a system that manages a school with different roles <br> and functionality based on school personnel. <br>
+A little project made for my Java uni course. <br>
+Basically, a system that manages a school with different roles <br> with functionality based on school personnel. <br>
 4 roles exist: <b>[ADMIN]</b> <b>[TEACHER]</b> <b>[PARENT]</b> <b>[HEADMASTER]</b> ,  and each one of them has their own unique toolset and privileges. <br>
 They are explained further below.
 <h3>Technologies used: </h3>